Do you live in Michigan and have an upcoming personal injury lawsuit?

 |Minimum policy limits for bodily injury & property damage||$20,000 bodily injury liability per person $40,000 bodily injury liability per accident $10,000 property damage liability per accident Personal injury protection (unlimited) $1 million property protection|

 |Minimum UIM auto insurance limits||Liability: 20/40/10 PIP: Medical and work loss PPI: $1,000,000|

 |Workers compensation eligibility||Not Eligible|

 Nova Legal Funding can provide secondary funding on a case for which applicants have already applied for financial support.
-However, this must be disclosed in advance so we can organise repayment of the lien.
+However, this must be disclosed in advance, so we can organize repayment of the lien.